keboola/developers-docs/extend/generic-extractor/jobs/children.md

 ### Basic Example
 Let's say that you have an API with two endpoints:

-- `/users/` --- returns a list of users.
+- `/users/` --- Returns a list of users.
-- `/user/?` --- returns user details with a given user ID.
+- `/user/?` --- Returns user details with a given user ID.

-The `users` API returns a response like this:
+The `users` endpoint returns a response like this:

 {% highlight json %}
 [